-Please note: While I do occasionally work with tourism boards and travel companies, I do not accept guest posts (from individuals or companies, including press releases), sponsored posts, or advertising, including competitions and infographics – in 14 years of blogging, I’ve never accepted any of these things, and I’m not about to start.
-I also do not review apps, nor will I post your commercial content on my social media.
-I also do not exchange links.
+Please note: While I do occasionally work with tourism boards and travel companies, I do not accept guest posts (from individuals or companies, including press releases), sponsored posts, or infographics – in 17 years of blogging, I’ve never accepted any of these things, and I’m not about to start.
+I will not casually mention your product in a blog post just because you ask me to, nor will I advertise your Kickstarter campaign.
+I also do not exchange links or exchange content.
 Please do not contact me about any of these things; it will be a waste of your time and mine, and all I will do is redirect you to this page.

 Who am I?

 My name is Brenna Holeman, and I am the blogger behind This Battered Suitcase.
-In the past eleven years, I have travelled the world, visiting nearly 90 countries on 6 continents.
+In the past 14 years, I have travelled the world, visiting over 100 countries on six continents.
 My life has been extremely nomadic, and I am experienced in long-term travel, solo travel, and budget travel, as well as being an avid scuba diver.

 This Battered Suitcase has been around for a long time – its first incarnations date all the way back to 2003.
 Since then, the blog has created a loyal and interactive community, with members who have been reading for many years and have followed me through three blogging platforms.

-I have spoken and led panels about blogging and social media for City University, BlogStock, Unruly, Traverse, Visit Denmark, and Expedia, and frequently work with tourism boards and a variety of travel companies, including but not limited to Expedia, Visit Antigua and Barbuda, Visit Causeway Coast and Glens, Discover Basilicata, Visit Cyprus, Visit Denmark, Visit Britain, Visit England, Visit Israel, Rail Europe, Travelopo, MoneySuperMarket, Hilton Hotels, The Backpack Cape Town, London Cru Winery, Eating London and El Camino Bracelets.
-I’m also currently the editor for the Expedia UK blog and frequently contribute articles there as well.
+I have spoken and led panels about blogging and social media for City University, BlogStock, Unruly, Traverse, Visit Denmark, and Expedia, and frequently work with tourism boards and a variety of travel companies, including but not limited to Expedia, Visit Antigua and Barbuda, Visit Mississippi, KLM Royal Dutch Airlines, Visit Causeway Coast and Glens, Discover Basilicata, Visit Cyprus, Visit Denmark, Visit Britain, Visit England, Visit Israel, Rail Europe, Travelopo, MoneySuperMarket, Topdeck Travel, Hilton Hotels, The Backpack Cape Town, London Cru Winery, Eating London and El Camino Bracelets.

 Readers are coming from around the world, though the highest number of readers are coming from the USA, UK, and Canada.
-With over 35,000 following along on social media and over 65,000 page views per month, This Battered Suitcase has a solid and completely organic community.
+With over 45,000 following along on social media and nearly 75,000 page views per month, This Battered Suitcase has a solid and completely organic community – no bots, tricks, or games were used to get those numbers.

 This Battered Suitcase provides readers not only with the how and the where of travel – it provides readers with the who and the why.
 It focuses primarily on long-form narratives, stories that share experiences from the road.
 These stories plant the seeds, inspiring people to travel.
 Photo essays, travel advice, and specific city tips are also highlighted frequently on the blog, as is lifestyle content.